 I hope you’ll join me, Kay Spergel of Mental Health and Recovery for Licking & Knox Counties and several others as we facilitate “Hope for Recovery – Understanding Mental Health and Addiction Issues 101” at 6 pm on one of the following: Wednesday, May 17 at Etna Township Administration Building, 81 Liberty Street, Etna; Wednesday, May 24 at Newark Public Library, 101 W. Main Street, Newark; or Wednesday, June 14 at Buckeye Lake Public Library, 4455 Walnut Road, Buckeye Lake.

 We’ll be talking about drug addiction and the wear and tear of everyday stressors on our lives, as well as mental health and suicide.
 These are concerns that are swirling around our community and impact us all.
 What is being done to address these issues?
 How do we cope and where do we turn for help?
 Join us as we discuss the resources available in the community that begin to address these concerns.
+And if your loved one is struggling with addiction, check out the addiction treatment options from The McShin Foundation.

 Penny Sitler is the executive director of Mental Health America of Licking County.